Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Maximum Likelihood Estimation Is Not Well-Posed

 for any data vectors $Y, Y' \in \R^n$ for which $\norm[0]{Y - Y'} \leq \varepsilon$.

 Let us consider the Gaussian process predictive distribution at some unobserved point $x_0 \notin X$ as the posterior and set

 where we use $\lambda_\ML(Y)$ to denote that a maximum likelihood estimate depends on the data $Y$.
-We now show that $Q_\GP(Y)$ does not satisfy the Lipschitz condition~\eqref{eq:hellinger-lipschitz}.
-We may assume that $\lambda_\ML(Y)$ (or, if the modified log-likelihood function has multiple global minimum points, the largest of these) is a continuous function of the data, for otherwise predictions would clearly not be continuous in the data, let alone Lipschitz.
-Let $\varepsilon > 0$ and let $(Y_k)_{k=1}^\infty$ and $(Y_k')_{k=1}^\infty$ be two data sequences which satisfy $\norm[0]{Y_k - Y_k'} \leq \varepsilon$ for every $k \in \N$ and which converge to an $m$-constant dataset:
+We may assume that $\lambda_\ML(Y)$ (or, if the modified log-likelihood function has multiple global minimum points, the largest of these) is a continuous function of the data, for otherwise predictions would not be continuous in the data, let alone Lipschitz.
+Let $\varepsilon > 0$ and let $(Y_k)_{k=1}^\infty$ and $(Y_k')_{k=1}^\infty$ be two data sequences which satisfy $\norm[0]{Y_k - Y_k'} \leq \varepsilon$ for every $k \in \N$ and which converge to an $m$-constant data set:

 for some $c \in \R$.
 By \Cref{thm:main-theorem,thm:flat-limit} and the assumed continuity of $\lambda_\ML(Y)$ in the data, these sequences can be selected such that